-The robust stability of the backward Euler method is further illustrated by applying it to the two compartment model (Fig. 4.6).
-Notice that a large Δt gives a reasonable qualitative understanding of model behavior, even if it does not follow the initial rapid voltage changes.
-Furthermore the step size can be changed according to how quickly the states are changing, yet the solution remains stable.
+The robust stability of the backward Euler method are readily demonstrated by applying it to the two compartment model (Fig. 4.6).
+Notice that a large $\Delta t$ gives a reasonable qualitative understanding of model behavior, even though the solution does not follow the early rapid voltage changes.
+Furthermore the step size can be changed according to how quickly the state variables are changing, yet the solution remains stable.

 The backward Euler method requires solution of a set of nonlinear simultaneous equations at each step.
 To compensate for this extra work, the step size needs to be as large as possible while preserving good quantitative accuracy.
-Like the forward Euler method, the backward Euler method also has first order accuracy, but it is more practical for initial exploratory simulations since reasonable values of Δt produce fast simulations that are almost always qualitatively correct, and, as we have seen here, tightly coupled compartments do not generate large error oscillations but instead come quickly into equilibrium because of its excellent stability.
+Like the forward Euler method, backward Euler has first order accuracy (see Error below), but it is more practical for initial exploratory simulations since reasonable values of $\Delta t$ produce fast simulations that are almost always qualitatively correct, and, as we have seen here, tightly coupled compartments do not generate large error oscillations but instead come quickly into equilibrium because of its excellent stability.